rahulpathak-DA/Power-BI-360-Dashboard/README.md

 # Power-BI-360-Dashboard
-This is a Capstone project of  Power BI course by codebasics

 Project Short Info:
 AtliQ Hardwares, a swiftly growing consumer electronics company, is dedicated to bolstering its competitive edge by shifting from Excel-based reporting to a more sophisticated analytics solution through Power BI.
 The central goal is to unearth valuable insights and enable well-informed decision-making.